 Selecting suitable anchor points.

-Demonstrate the ability safely to load and tie a patient into a litter, and rig it for semi-technical evacuations.
+Demonstrate the ability to safely load and tie a patient into a litter, and rig it for semi-technical evacuations.

 Demonstrate competence in route selection for a semi-technical evacuation.

 Demonstrate the knowledge of and ability to care properly for ropes and technical rescue equipment.